cortex-js/cortex-js.github.io/kb-compute-engine.md

 ## Defining New Types

 **To define new types** use the `ce.declareType()` function.
+This enables defining domain-specific types that can improve type checking and clarity.
+Custom types help document intent and improve code maintainability.

 For example, to defines a new type `point` that is a tuple of two integers, `x` and `y`: